George3d6/Confidence-Determination/README.md

 Thus, if instead of our model picking methodology being "best model on the validation set" it becomes "best model with top 80th percentile accuracy and 80th percentile confidence on the validation set".
 At least on an intuitive level, this seems like it could prevent overfitting on the validation data.

+***

-### The roles of confidence are not confidence-specific
+I should note the roles of confidence are not confidence-specific.

-In other word, a confidence value can help us:
+From the above I can summarize that a confidence value can help us:

 1. Select a subset of predictions with higher accuracies under various scenarios
-2. Modify the behavior of our predictive models both during training and during inference (see point 3)
+2. Modify the behavior of our predictive models both during training and during inference

 But a lot of things to do (2) and (1) seems like something that could be inherent in our very models and thus needn't require a complex confidence determination mechanism.
-Some examples I use in practice are: determining categorical certainty by looking at the non-max values in the one hot output vector, using a quantile loss to determine a confidence range instead of an exact value for numerical predictions, predicting linear instead of binary values in order to determine likelihood of the outcome predicted.
+Some examples of (1) are: determining categorical certainty by looking at the non-max values in the one hot output vector, using a quantile loss to determine a confidence range instead of an exact value for numerical predictions, predicting linear instead of binary values in order to determine likelihoods for the outcome predicted.

-#### Confidence and explainability
+## 3. A detour into confidence and explainability

-I'd argue that a confidence determination mechanism can be interesting based on the inputs we feed into it, fundamentally there's 3 different things that can determine confidence.
+I'd argue that a confidence determination mechanism can be interesting based on the inputs we feed into it, there's 3 different things that can determine confidence.

-First let's define a few terms, we have some inputs (X), some output which for the sake of argument we can just treat as a label for each input sample (Y) and a machine learning model trying to infer a relationship between the two (M).
-The predictions of the machine learning model will be denoted `Yh`
+First let's define a few terms, we have inputs (`X`), outputs (`Y`), which for the sake of argument we can just treat as a label for each input sample.
+We have a machine learning model (`M`) trying to infer a relationship between the two, the predictions of which we will denoted `Yh`

-As such, after a prediction is made, confidence can be determine based on 3 variables `X`,`Yh` and `M`.
+As such, after a prediction is made, confidence can be determine based on the values of 3 entities `X`,`Yh` and `M`.

+Let me give some intuitive examples of how these 3 things can be used to infer confidence:

-For example, we can take just the inputs into our model and say "Oh, the SNR here looks horrible based on <simple heuristic that's hard to built in into our model>, let's assign this a low confidence".
+For example, we can take `X` and say something like: "Oh, the SNR here looks horrible based on <simple heuristic that's hard to built into `M`>, let's assign this a low confidence".

-We can also look at the output and say, "Oh, the model is usually accurate, but currently it's predicted <edge case label> that only appears 2 times in the training data and the model was wrong every time it predicted it, so let's assign a low confidence".
+We can also look at `Y` and say something like: "Oh, `M` is usually accurate, but currently `Yh` is an <edge case label> that only appears 2 times in the training data and that `M` was wrong every time it predicted, so let's assign a low confidence".

-We can also look at the model itself and say, "Oh, the model's activations usually match these clusters of patterns, but the current activations look really weird, this is behavior very different from what we've previously seen, let's assign a low confidence".
+We can also look at `M` itself and say something like: "Oh, the model's activations usually match these clusters of patterns, but the current activations look like outliers, this behavior is very different from what we've previously seen so let's assign a low confidence".

-Granted, both Y and M stem from X, but independently analyzing them might lead to results which are easier to act upon.
-I.e. "This one pixel on the dog image looks kinda weird" is less useful to say than "The n-th layer of your model has parts x,y,z which activate too strongly due to this random pixel".
+Granted, both `Y` and `M` stem from `X`, but independently analyzing them might lead to results which are easier to act upon.
+I.e. "This one pixel on the dog image looks kinda weird" is less useful to say than "The n-th layer of your model has unusually high activations due to this random pixel".
 Both statements are hard to act upon, but at least there's some chance of being able to make meaningful change based on  the second (e.g. use some kind of regularization to normalize whatever is happening in the n-th layer).

-This is all fine and dandy except that, well, there's no way to know which of the two things are easier to 'act upon' in a given scenario, even worst, outside of contrived examples, `X` is usually by far the easiest variable to act upon.
+This is all fine and dandy except that, well, there's no way to know which of the two things are "easier to act upon" in a given scenario, outside of contrived examples.

-Thus, even though confidence *might* play a role in exaplinability, I think this only comes up in rather contrived scenario when we imagine very complex confidence models that are able to converge spectacularly well.
-However (see above), I'd tend to think that in most cases, if a confidence model can converge well on a problem, so can a predictive model and thus the confidence/explainability component lose a lot of their usefulness.
+Thus, even though confidence *might* play a role in exaplinability, but the confidence determination mechanism would have to be designed with an explainability component in order for this to happen.
+It's not obvious that this is easier than just designing `M` itself with exaplinability capabilities built-in.
+However (see above), I'd tend to think that in most cases, if a confidence model can converge well on a problem, so can a predictive model, thus the confidence/explainability components lose a lot of their usefulness.

-#### Confidence and training
+## 4. Confidence and training

-A more interesting role in confidence determining models would be more them to serve as secondary loss functions to our models.
+A more interesting role of confidence determining models would be for then to serve as secondary cost generators for our models.

 Does this seem silly, unintuitive or counter-productive ?
 Well, consider this:

-Given `M` and a confidence determining model `C` that takes `Yh` and produces a confidence `c`, we'll train `M` by using some function that incorporates both `M`'s own loss function and the gradients from the input layer of `C` (in which we input `Yh`).
+Take `M` and a confidence determining model `C` that takes `Yh` and produces a confidence `Yc`.
+We'll train `M` by using some function that incorporates both `M`'s own loss function and the costs propagated from the input layer of `C` (in which we input `Yh`).

-`C` is trained to generate a confidence value, one easy way to do this is to have `C` try to predict a normalized value of the loss of `Yh` based on knowing `X` and `Yh` but not `Y`.
+`C` is trained to generate a confidence value, let's just say `C` is trying to a number from 0 to 1 equal to the numerical value of `Yh == Y` (0 for false and 1 for true).

 Sounds a bit strange, but let me propose a different scenario:

-What if `C` were to just be discriminating between `Yh` being correct or not, just a 0 and 1 loss, maybe being feed some `Y` values instead at the beginning as to not make it's job too easy.
+What if `C` were to just be discriminating between it's inputs being `Yh` and it's inputs being `Y`, i.e. trying to discriminate between true labels and labels inferred by `M`.

 Then, we could backpropagate the cost of this binary decision through `C` and into the output layer of `M`.

 What I'm describing is basically just the training methodology for a GAN.
-Those seem to work stellarly well, so why wouldn't this ?
+Those seem to work stellarly well.

-In addition to that, unlike GANs, we have the option of feeding the activation of any of the intermediary layers of `M`, as well as the original input `X`, into `C`.
-Granted, there's less evidence that this should work, but at least intuitively it seems like it could be an extra useful datapoint.
+In addition to that, unlike GANs, we have the option of feeding the activation of any of the intermediary layers of `M`, as well as `X`, into `C`.
+Granted, I can't find experimental evidence that this should work, but at least intuitively it seems like it could be an extra useful datapoint.

-Well, I can think of several reasons for that, but I'm fairly sure most of them I could also apply to GANs.
-However, the advantage we have over GANs is that `C` is not working *against* `M` in this case, it's just trying to predict it's behavior.
-Minimizing the loss for `C` (having it be better able to predict how far `Yh` will be from `Y`) will not necessarily negatively affect `M`'s performance.
+The advantage this has over GANs is that `C` is not working *against* `M`, it's just trying to predict it's behavior.
+Minimizing the loss for `C` (having it be better able to predict if `Yh == Y`) will not necessarily negatively affect `M`'s performance.

 With GANs there is a risk of `G` being actually good, but just facing off against a very well trained `D` that pays close attention to minute features that can't be perfectly replicated by `G` given such a large SNR in the loss function.
-However, with this approach, there's no incentive or way for `C` behave in ways that increase the loss of `M`.
+However, with this approach, there's little incentive for `C` to behave in ways that increase the loss of `M`.

 On the whole, this is rather promising contextual evidence and good directions to start digging further into this topic with some experimenting.

-## Experiment
+## 5. Experimental setup

 In order to ruminate on the idea of confidence determination I will do the following experiment:

-Take a model (M) and train it on 4 datasets:
+Take a fully connected network (`M`) and train it on 4 datasets:

 ***